If you had to guess, what three words did you have in mind when you read the title?

 To give you a hint, we didn’t mean I hate Monday.
 Quite the opposite, actually.

-In Shared Narrative #4, #5, and #6, we talked about creating and communicating company narrative; how the right narrative should be instrumental to infuse inspiration into your work.
-In Shared Narrative #7, we talked about bringing the narrative to life with OKR.
+In previous articles, we talked about creating and communicating company narrative; how the right narrative should be instrumental to infuse inspiration into your work.
+Then, we talked about bringing the narrative to life with OKR.
 Now, we want to dig deeper about OKR.
 Getting to know OKR will give you a sense of what it really is and is not.
 And, in the process, will help you to create your own OKR correctly.

 By creating your own OKR, you are encouraged to set an ambitious goal that is important to both you and your company.
 It is also crucial to make your OKR transparent to everyone in the company.
 By doing that, you are basically saying this is your commitment for the time being: it’s what you want to achieve and you are the person who will be held accountable.
 As a result, it should keep you focused and stretch you to bring your A-game.
 In short, it should make you excited to start your week.